Jitesh064/tracker/README.md

 Same pattern as the SII Logistics Schedule tool:

 - **Frontend**: a single static `index.html` (no build step, no framework).
-- **`/api/data`**: a single consolidated JSON file in **Vercel Blob** (`ledger-state.json`) holds everything — settings and every profile's salary/expenses/snapshots/assets.
-Every read or write is exactly **one** Blob operation, regardless of which section changed.
+- **`/api/data`**: each data type (settings, each person's salary/expenses/recurring/govt
+  benefits, the shared cash & investments list, assets) lives in its **own** file in **Vercel Blob**.
+Saving one thing only ever reads and rewrites that one file - it can never overwrite unrelated data, even if two saves (e.g. both of you uploading slips around the same time) happen close together.
+An earlier version of this stored everything in one combined file to save on Blob operations; that traded away exactly this safety and could silently lose data under concurrent saves, so it's been reverted to per-collection files.
 - **Sync**: no background timer.
 The app refreshes when you switch back to the tab or the window regains focus, plus a **Refresh** link in the sidebar for on-demand sync.
-This (and the single-file design above) is deliberately built to stay comfortably inside Vercel's free Blob tier — see "Staying within the free tier" below.
+Loading everything still happens in one round trip from the browser's perspective (the server reads all the files in parallel), so this stays easy on Vercel's free Blob tier — see "Staying within the free tier" below.
 - **`/api/auth`**: login, session verification, and admin-only user management.
 Sessions are a signed, stateless token (HMAC-SHA256, no external JWT library) stored in `localStorage` and sent as a Bearer token on every request.
 Passwords are hashed with `scrypt` (Node's